mjalleda/Java/Javaassignment/src/Assign5_collections/A_README.md

 - For ex::
 - 1: Return Students from database table ‘student’ and remove duplicate student names and return all students in random order– Best to use Hashset.
 You have two requirements.
 Avoid duplicates + return in the random order.
 - 2: Return Students from database table ‘student’ and remove duplicate student names and return all students in the same order – Best to use Linked Hashset.
 You have two requirements.
 Avoid duplicates + return in the order.

+**4: Diff between System.identityHashcode  and hashcode.**
+Both are for representing hashcodes only.
+But identity Hashcode is the original hashcode, where hashcode contains programmatic hashcode format.
+Both represents in hexadecimal format only.
+For some purposes JVM introduced hashcode concept when identity Hashcode exists.

+**5: How SortedSet & TreeSet removes duplicates & sorts?**
+1: Tree Set is child of SortedSet.
+TreeSet is a class and SortedSet is Interface.
+So Tree Set extends SortedSet.
+2: Basically SortedSets/TreeSet are used for sorting values.
+For ex: 1: Return Students from database table ‘student’ and remove duplicate student names and return students based on “StudentId in ascending order”.
+You have two requirements.
+Avoid duplicates + return in StudentId Asc order –so, best to use TreeSet.
+3: By default JVM returns in ascending order on Treeset.
+4. How JVM sort items?
+JVM by default it implements comparable interface and returns items in ascending order.
+That means, it sorts all pre-defined like ‘primitive’, Wrapper and String/String buffer.
+5.Comparable interface have method compare to.
+It is something like ‘How equals method uses hashcode method’.
+6:What if you need to sort custom/user defined Objects.
+Solution is: Override comparable & compareTo methods, in such a way that, ask them to compare your objects OR your object fields.
+What ever you want.
+Override concept is also very simple.
+Below one example.
+- You have Employee class with fields empNo, empName & empSal.
+Now you created two objects for two employees.
+You want to sort below two employee objects with empNO.
+- Employee e1 = new Employee(1, “Sajta”, 1000)
+- Employee e2 = new Employee(202, “Sajta”, 1000)
+- Employee e2 = new Employee(2, “Sajta”, 1000)
+- Employee e2 = new Employee(33, “Sajta”, 1000)
+- Solution is, override compareTo method to compare the content of empNo.
+Return 1, -1 and 0 for >, < & ==.
+Override comparable method to use above override compareTo method.
+If value is 1 then keep it in the front, if value is -1 then place it back, if value is 0(means duplicated) then remove it.
+- Keep all these in the same class where you have your TreeSet.
+- While executing values to TreeSet, it checks if this value is duplicated & sort , if duplicated then remove it, if value is big then keep it in the front, if value is small then keep it in the back.

+7: Only one null value is allowed if it is first value.
+Otherwise null is not allowed anywhere except at beginning.
+8: Remember only one null value is allowed.
+Multiple null not allowed.
+Since it replaces existing null values.
+Sorted Set: This is just an interface – there is nothing much to learn about it.
+Tree Set: is the mostly used.